Anishpuj/OpenSearch-AI/README.md

 ---

-Built with ❤️ by [Raihan Khan](https://raihankhan.dev/links) and [Sayak Sarkar](https://sayaksarkar.dev/).
+Built with ❤️ by [Anish Pujari].
 Happy searching with OpenSearch AI!